-Since cleaning methods vary based on your curtain material, it’s important to identify what yours are made of before proceeding.
-If you are unsure, stick to the maintenance cleaning instructions to avoid permanent damage.
+Since cleaning methods vary based on your curtain material, it’s essential to identify what yours are made of before proceeding.
+If you are unsure, stick to the maintenance cleaning instructions (described at the bottom of this post) to avoid permanent damage.

-If it’s been a while since you’ve cleaned yours (or you’ve never done it), start with a seasonal cleaning then keep up with the maintenance cleanings, and you’ll be shocked at how much less dust you see flying around.
+Start with a seasonal cleaning then keep up with the maintenance cleaning instructions below.
+You’ll love how much less dust you see flying around!

 Garment Fabric Curtains

 - Shake outdoors if possible.

 - Wash two panels at a time on the delicate cycle using the cold setting.

 - Immediately remove from the dryer to prevent wrinkles and rehang.